ccremer/clusterbrake/README.md

 ### Why Java and not some script language like Bash?
 I'm faster at coding in Java than bash.
 Simple as that.

+### You speak of cluster.
+Do I need 3 Nodes to form a quorum?
+No, you can run it on a single node.
+I keep things rather simple.
+If you use multiple nodes however, you need to provide some sort of common storage where every node writes to the same data volume.

+### I have a different workflow!
+Fine!
+Fork the project and have a look at the statemachine package.
+I think I found some sort of configurable workflow even if it needs re-compiling.